 Makes 4 side salads

-- 1 fennel bulb, shaved with a mandolin or food processor grater
+- 1 fennel bulb, shaved with a mandoline or food processor grater

 - 5 – 6 cups baby arugula